linfaservice/cloudgallery/README.md

 # Cloud Gallery
-Nativescript photo gallery app for Nextcloud.
+<p>Nativescript photo gallery app for Nextcloud.</p>
-Cloud Gallery is the app that allows you to scroll through and review all the photos stored on your Nextcloud account without having to download them first.
-You can review your favorite moments and share them quickly and easily, without taking up space on your smartphone.
+<p>Cloud Gallery is the app that allows you to scroll through and review all the photos stored on your Nextcloud account without having to download them first.
+You can review your favorite moments and share them quickly and easily, without taking up space on your smartphone.</p>

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"
       alt="Download from Google Play"